lmburlani/StockDashDemo/README.md

-# Stock-Analysis-Dashboard
+# Stock Live Dash

-Dash p/ análise de ações
+Dash p/ análise de ações da Amazon, usando a API do Yahoo Finance